Special study programs & Study accommodations

 This request is accompanied by:

-► A cover letter describing the terms and objectives of the gap year, demonstrating the coherence of the student's project.
+► A cover letter describing the details and objectives of the gap year, demonstrating the coherence of the student’s plan

-► A certificate from the host organization confirming its commitment for the period, if applicable
+► A letter from the host organization confirming its commitment for the duration of the program, if applicable

 ► A photocopy of the “scol’pass”

-► The gap year project description form (only for students applying for a gap year in the form of a "personal experience")
+► The gap year project description form (only for students applying for a gap year as a “personal experience”)

-The student's request must then be approved by the President of the University of Montpellier (the various stages of processing the gap year request).
+The student’s application must then be approved by the President of the University of Montpellier (the various steps in the processing of the gap year application).

-Documents required for establishing an internship agreement carried out as part of a gap year:
+Documents required to establish an internship agreement for a gap year:

-Student Employee Status may be granted to any student enrolled at the University of Montpellier in an initial training program leading to a national degree (excluding work-study programs and general and advanced training in medical, pharmaceutical, and dental sciences).
+The “Working Student” status may be granted to any student enrolled at the University of Montpellier in an undergraduate program leading to a national degree (excluding work-study programs and general and advanced programs in medical, pharmaceutical, and dental sciences).

-Students who are eligible for this status and who, as such, can benefit from the provisions implemented under this scheme must provide proof of professional activity governed by a contract:
+Students eligible for this status and entitled to benefit from the provisions implemented under this program must provide proof of employment governed by a contract:

-- A minimum of 10 hours per week on average, or 40 hours per month if the contract is for less than 12 consecutive weeks.
-(These durations are based on current regulations in
+- At least 10 hours per week on average, or 40 hours per month if the contract lasts for fewer than 12 consecutive weeks.
+(These durations are based on current regulations in force at

 ) - A minimum of 120 hours per semester of teaching or 240 hours during the academic year for an employment contract lasting more than 12 consecutive weeks.

-The conditions for benefiting from this scheme are specified in the Student Employee Statute approved by the CFVU (Academic Council) of the University of Montpellier on September 29, 2025.
+The eligibility requirements for this program are outlined in the Student Employee Regulations approved by the CFVU of the University of Montpellier on September 29, 2025.

-Students should sendthe application form to the Registrar's Office of the Faculty of Law and Political Scienceat .
-The deadline for submitting the application and supporting documents is September 29, 2025.
+Students should submitthe application form to the Registrar’s Office of the Faculty of Law and Political Scienceat .
+The deadline for submitting the application and required documents is September 29, 2025.

 This request must be accompanied by a photocopy of the employment contract.

-Under the special study program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement arrangements that allow eligible students to take the courses necessary to pursue and successfully complete a university degree while developing their artistic projects.
+Student-Artist Status Under the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement accommodations that allow eligible students to take the courses necessary for the pursuit and successful completion of a university degree while developing their artistic projects.

-This status is granted for one academic year by the University of Montpellier, following the recommendation of a committee responsible for establishing a list of student artists based on their applications.
+This status is granted for one academic year by the University of Montpellier, following the recommendation of a committee responsible for compiling a list of student artists based on application files.

-The granting of this status is conditional upon the signing of an educational success contract between the student and the UFR, School, or Institute (UEI) in which they are enrolled.
+The granting of this status is contingent upon the signing of an academic success contract between the student and the Faculty, School, or Institute (UEI) in which they are enrolled.

-The conditions for benefiting from this scheme are specified in the Student Artist Statute approved by the CFVU (University Academic Council) of the University of Montpellier on April 30, 2024.
+The eligibility requirements for this program are outlined in the Student-Artist Charter approved by the University of Montpellier’s CFVU on April 30, 2024.

-When enrolling at the University of Montpellier, students wishing to obtain artist status must apply online on the University of Montpellier website and submit the required supporting documents in order to benefit from the provisions described below.
-Applications are received by the Art & Culture Department of the Campus Life Directorate (DVC), which is also responsible for assisting applicants with their status applications and throughout their artistic projects.
-Student artists may apply to renew their status at the beginning of each academic year.
+When enrolling at the University of Montpellier, students wishing to obtain artist status must, in order to benefit from the provisions described below, submit an online application via the University of Montpellier website and provide the required supporting documents.
+Applications are received by the Art & Culture Department of the Campus Life Division (DVC), which is also responsible for assisting the applicant with their status application and throughout their artistic project.
+At the beginning of each academic year, student artists may apply to renew their status.
 This renewal is subject to the same administrative procedures as an initial application.

-Applications for student artist status can be submitted online on the Art & Culture department's website, which is part of the Campus Life Department (DVC): https://art.edu.umontpellier.fr/etudiantes-et-etudiants-artistes/
+Applications for student-artist status are submitted online via the Art & Culture department’s webpage on the Campus Life Office (DVC) website: https://art.edu.umontpellier.fr/etudiantes-et-etudiants-artistes/

-– Online applications close: Monday, September 22, 2025 - Artist status for the second semester
+– Online application period closes: Monday, September 22, 2025 - Artist Status for the second half of 20

-High-level sports status may be granted to any student enrolled in an initial training program leading to a national degree at the University of Montpellier, following review by the high-level sports commission.
-This program is designed to implement and develop cooperation between the contracting parties by making university education and sports activities compatible for students benefiting from this status.
+High-Level Athlete Status may be granted to any student enrolled in an undergraduate program leading to a national degree at the University of Montpellier, following a recommendation from the High-Level Sports Committee.
+This program is designed to foster and develop cooperation among the parties involved by ensuring that the academic studies and athletic activities of students holding this status are compatible.

-The granting of this status is conditional upon the signing of an educational success contract between the student and the faculty, school, or institute (UEI) in which they are enrolled.
+Granting of this status is contingent upon the signing of an academic success agreement between the student and the academic unit (UFR), school, or institute (UEI) in which the student is enrolled.

-The conditions for benefiting from this scheme are specified in the High-Level Student Athlete Statute approved by the CFVU (Commission for the Evaluation of University Studies) of the University of Montpellier on June 25, 2024.
+The eligibility requirements for this program are outlined in the Statute for High-Level Student-Athletes, approved by the University of Montpellier’s CFVU on June 25, 2024.

-Applications for high-level athlete status can be submitted online on the University of Montpellier website: https://www.umontpellier.fr/campus/sport.
-Supporting documents must be submitted to the University Physical Activity and Sports Department.
+Applications for high-level athlete student status must be submitted online via the University of Montpellier website: https://www.umontpellier.fr/campus/sport, and supporting documents must be submitted to the University Office of Physical Education and Sports.

 Any incomplete application will be rejected.